-Fiscal Ye Fiscal Year Ended ance October 31, (U.S. dollars in thousands) 2018 2019 Dollar Percent Interest expense \$ 5,396 \$ 10,320 \$4,924 91.3%
+Fiscal Year Ended Vari ance October 31, October 31, (U.S. dollars in thousands) 2018 2019 Dollar Percent Interest expense \$ 5,396 \$ 10,320 \$4,924 91.3%

+Interest expense consists primarily of interest on borrowings under working capital facilities that we maintain and interest on other longterm debt used to make capital and equity investments.
 Our interest expense increased in fiscal 2019 due to higher average debt balances, principally as a result of the full year impact of the additional borrowings that were used to finance the Grupo Arato acquisition in September 2018.